kylejericson/Jamf-LAPS-Bootstrapper/README.md

 2. The Extension attribute Id from Jamf ![](https://github.com/kylejericson/Jamf-LAPS-Bootstrapper/blob/main/id.jpg)
 3. Jamf Pro user with rights to read the LAPS password via API
 4. Mac enrolled with a LAPS password in its inventory
-5. This tool uses Swiftdialog and is required.
-It will check if it's installed or not and if not will download and install. https://github.com/bartreardon/swiftDialog
+5. This tool uses Swiftdialog and is now embedded into this app version 2.1.0-4148 https://github.com/bartreardon/swiftDialog

 ![](https://github.com/kylejericson/Jamf-LAPS-Bootstrapper/blob/main/Jamf%20LAPS%20Bootstrapper.gif)